phalt/clientele/docs/usage.md

 This command serves two reasons:

-1) You may have an HTTP API without an OpenAPI schema, but you want to keep a consistent file structure with other Clientele clients.
+1. You may have an HTTP API without an OpenAPI schema and you want to keep a consistent file structure with other Clientele clients.
-2) The generator for this basic client can be extended for your own client in the future, if you choose.
+2. The generator for this basic client can be extended for your own client in the future, if you choose.

 ```sh
 clientele generate-basic -o my_client/